-On behalf of General Surgeons Australia, it is with pleasure that we invite you to register for the 6th Annual Scientific Meeting - Emergency Surgery: A New Paradigm
+On behalf of General Surgeons Australia and the Organising Committee, it is with great pleasure that we invite you to join us in Tropical North Queensland for the 6th Annual Scientific Meeting – Complex General Surgery.